Louisiana Gov. John Bel Edwards wins re-election in blow to Trump

 Before the polls closed Saturday, Trump tweeted multiple times encouraging voters to support Rispone.

-Edwards narrowly missed the 50 percent threshold needed for an outright win in the October jungle primary, in which every candidate runs against each other on the same ballot regardless of party.
-He earned 46 percent of the vote, Rispone 27 percent and Rep. Ralph Abraham, R-La., roughly 23 percent.
+Edwards narrowly missed the 50 percent threshold needed for an outright win in the October jungle primary, in which every candidate runs against one another on the same ballot regardless of party.
+He took 46 percent of the vote, Rispone 27 percent and Republican U.S. Rep. Ralph Abraham about 23 percent.

-Although Abraham endorsed and campaigned for Rispone in the runoff, it was not enough to push the Republican over the finish line.
+Although Abraham endorsed and campaigned for Rispone in the runoff, it was not enough to push him over the finish line.

-Edwards, the only Democratic governor in the Deep South, was elected in 2015 in what many viewed as a fluke election due to a flawed Republican opponent mired in a prostitution scandal.
+Edwards was elected in 2015 in what many viewed as a fluke election owing to a flawed Republican opponent mired in a prostitution scandal.